 To apply, please contact email@example.com

-Global Disaster Response Training is a week long course comprised of classroom time and in-the-field, hands-on learning.
+Global Disaster Response Training is a week-long course comprised of half=classroom/half-field experience.
+Every experience during your time at the training is meant to be realistic, from the moment you arrive through the final exercise—an extensive mock scenario where you practice what you have learned.
 Volunteers are trained to work safely and effectively in unstable and dangerous environments and to serve those suffering from shock, pain, trauma, illness, and dislocation.

 • Fill out the DRM application (online form coming soon)